shapeshed/jekyll.shapeshed.com/_posts/2009-07-30-auto_update_an_ubuntu_server_with_aptitude.md

 ---
 layout: post
 title: Auto update an Ubuntu Server with Aptitude
-excerpt: How to keep software up-to-date automatically on Ubuntu Server using Aptitude
+description: How to keep software up-to-date automatically on Ubuntu Server using Aptitude
 categories: [Ubuntu, Linux]
 ---
 ## Usual disclaimer